 Home > Professional Development & Events > Annual Meeting

-AACTE holds its Annual Meeting, the premier educator preparation conference in the nation, in late February/early March each year.
+AACTE holds its Annual Meeting each year in late February/early March.
+This is the premier educator preparation conference in the nation.
 The Annual Meeting provides a forum for educators to engage in meaningful discussions, share research and practices, and become better equipped to drive change in the educator preparation field.
-Join the nationwide conversation on educator preparation’s future, while connecting with over 2,000 education leaders and suppliers, and let us help you achieve your most ambitious goals by attending our Annual Meeting.
+Join the nationwide conversation on educator preparation’s future, while connecting with over 1,500 education leaders and suppliers, and let us help you achieve your goals by attending our Annual Meeting.

-We thank each of you who joined us for the 71st Annual Meeting in Louisville, KY!
-Attendees can view highlights and video recordings of the General Sessions and all Deeper Dives by accessing the AACTE Resource Library.
+We thank each of you who joined us for the 73rd virtual Annual Meeting!
+Attendees can view the video recordings from the meeting by accessing the AACTE Resource Library.

-** Emerging Leader – Faculty/administrators (assistant/associate professors, department chairs) with 5 or fewer years of experience in higher education, and have not attended Annual Meeting in the past, identified by each institution’s chief representative in the profile manager.
-Limit three per institution.
-No on-site registration allowed for Emerging Leaders.
-Learn how to identify Emerging Leaders. (members only)
+Faculty/administrators (assistant/associate professors, department chairs) with five or fewer years of experience in higher education and who have not previously attended AACTE’s Annual Meeting, identified by each institution’s chief representative.
+Limit 3 per institution.
+Chief Representatives and members of AACTE committees, including the Board of Directors are not eligible.
+Learn how to identify Emerging Leaders.

 Outstanding Balance Policy

-Individuals with outstanding balances for previous AACTE events will not be permitted to register for upcoming events until their balance is paid.
+Individuals with an outstanding balance from previous AACTE events will not be permitted to register for upcoming events until their balance is paid.
 A message indicating what events are unpaid and how to pay will appear when individuals attempt to register.
 Permission to register will be granted upon receipt of payment.
 If you have any questions, please contact AACTE Director of Meetings & Events Linda Minor at email@example.com.

 AACTE Event Emergency and Inclement Weather Policy